What is an RFP? A 2026 Guide

 • How will your customer success team help us meet our goals?

 After writing the RFP, you need to gather vendor proposals.
-Create a list of vendors, send your RFP to them and ask them for direct responses or use a bid service to post your RFP publicly.
-The latter option will gain you a bigger number of responses, but may also bring in some responses that are irrelevant to your procurement.
+Create a list of vendors, send your RFP to them, and ask them for direct responses or use a bid service to post your RFP publicly.
+The latter option will get you more responses but may also bring in some responses that are irrelevant to your procurement.

 After gathering vendor proposals, you need to evaluate their answers with a scoring approach that will help align your decision factors.
 Establish point values for individual questions in the RFPs based on their importance for your business to objectively establish which vendor is the best fit for your company.